 So-called emerging markets are natural sources of fintech innovation given the hunger for financial services among young, digitally savvy but underbanked populations.
-The pandemic has been a significant accelerator of both the developed countries.
+The pandemic has been a significant accelerator of both the speed and scale of fintech my agenda is development, I growth in many of these less have to go to those developing developed countries.